AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Installing Adobe Campaign Classic {#acc-installation}

-If you do not have Adobe Campaign Classic installed follow these steps:
+(we need to take it out look for reference) If you do not have Adobe Campaign Classic installed follow these steps:

 1. Download the Adobe Campaign Classic installation from the Adobe software distribution portal as per your [platform](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html)
 1. Locate the setup.exe file in the extracted folder.